NOVA Secure File-Sharing

 • Off-Chain Key Management: Keys are derived and encrypted in TEE-secure SQLite databases, accessible only by verified Shade workers (multi-instance with identical code hashes for redundancy and shared access).

-• No On-Chain Keys: The smart contract stores only group metadata and Shade attestations (checksums/code hashes)β€”no keys or decryptable data.
+• No On-Chain Keys: The smart contract stores only group metadata, attestations (checksums/code hashes), and used noncesβ€”no keys or decryptable data.
 RPC queries (e.g., view_state) reveal nothing sensitive.

 • Secure Distribution: Users request ephemeral nonce-based access tokens from the contract (gated by on-chain membership).
 Tokens incorporate a timestamp-derived SHA256 nonce (preventing replay attacks) and are verified in-TEE before key release, ensuring single-use validity without shared secrets.